True to my benevolent nature, this handy guide I made for you is filled with things you won’t hear from anyone else.

 Do not blow this off.

 And most important of all back-to-school advice that no one else will tell you is this: Do not fuck up the carpool line.

-Everyone will hate you if you fuck up the car pool line.
+Someone younger than you will (nearly) die of embarrassment and also, everyone will hate you if you fuck up the car pool line.

-p.s.
+p.p.s.
 I homeschooled one of my brilliant offspring for five years, so the beauties of homeschooling are not lost on me.
 But this smart-assed and possibly useful list is not so much for the homeschool set but for the people who send their children for hours on end five days a week to a building that is not their house.